-The winter is the best time of the year to visit Florida, not the worst, and when the cold snaps do come, they leave just as fast as they rolled in.
+Florida fun fact: the winter is the best time of the year to visit Florida, not the worst, and when the cold snaps do come, they leave just as fast as they rolled in.

 In fact, Florida during the winter months doesn’t just attract short term visitors hoping to soak in some sunshine and hit up the theme parks, but it also attracts “snowbirds,” who are people from up north who choose to move down to Florida over the winter and escape the harshest weather.

 If wandering around in shorts under palm trees in January is your idea of fun, dig into this guide to Florida in winter so you know exactly what to pack (hint: no parkas) and what to do to maximize your time here.

 How Cold Does it Get in Florida?